lorenzo-rovigatti/compare_MD/README.md

 ## Compilation

 ```
+mkdir build
 cd build
 cmake ..
 make -j4
 ```

 The compare_MD executable will be placed in the `build/bin` folder.

+## Notes

+* We do not subtract the cut-off energy
+* The RNG seed is set so that all results are reproducible.